dbowden713/OldProjects/README.md

 ### Connect Four
 A simple java-based implementation of the classic Connect Four game.

+### Hypothetical OS
+A java-based operating system emulation written for a term project.
+Uses various process scheduling and memory management techniques (first-in first-out, round robin, etc.) for time on the processor.

 ### Minesweeper
 A java-based recreation of the classic Minesweeper game.
 Try to flag all the hidden mines on a grid without clicking one directly!